Nation's most restrictive abortion law is challenged in Iowa

 DES MOINES, Iowa (AP) - Abortion-rights groups said Tuesday that they had filed a lawsuit challenging the nation's most restrictive abortion law, an Iowa provision that bans most abortions once a fetal heartbeat is detected, around the sixth week of pregnancy.

-Almost immediately, the state's attorney general said he would not defend the law.
-Democrat Tom Miller said he based his decision on a belief that the measure "would undermine rights and protections for women."

-The lawsuit filed by the American Civil Liberties Union and the Planned Parenthood Federation of America seeks an injunction that would put the law's July 1 implementation on hold during the lawsuit, a legal process that could take years.
-An Iowa City clinic is also a plaintiff.
+The American Civil Liberties Union of Iowa and the Planned Parenthood Federation of America said they filed the lawsuit in Polk County District Court in Des Moines.
+It seeks an injunction that would put the law's July 1 implementation on hold during the lawsuit.
+Litigation could take years.

 "We've moved quickly to challenge this cruel and reckless law because it cannot be allowed to take effect," Rita Bettis, legal director for the ACLU of Iowa, told a news conference.